Crystallographic defects are deviations from an ideal microscopic lattice structure of metals such as vacancies or dislocations.

-The previous post has assumed a uniform and error-free structure of the metals.
+The previous article dealt with a uniform and error-free structure of the metals.
 However, such ideal crystals do not exist in reality or can only be achieved approximately on a very small scale under extreme expense (for example in so-called whiskers).

 Real metals do not have a perfect lattice structure but show so-called crystallographic defects.
 At these defects, the real lattice deviates from the idealized perfect structure.